mbozzani/pdp-scroll/README.md

 - Once the user clicks on the "Add to Bag" button, the flyout cart opens and displays the products in the cart.
 Implement a progress bar following the specs in Figma.
 Don't do any more changes in the cart beside the progress bar.

 The progress bar has to be filled according to this logic: 15 $ discount for 100 USD in the cart, 20 $ discount for 150 USD, 30 $ discount for 200 USD and, 50 $ discount for 300 USD.
-You can determine the current amount in the cart by accessing cartManager.getCart().totalPrice

 ### Technical Requirements